RedisLabs/gkemarketplace/README.md

 # Overview

-This bundles [Redis Enterprise](https://www.redislabs.com/) into a form suited to Google Cloud Platform Marketplace.
+This repo is for building and deploying [Redis Enterprise](https://github.com/RedisLabs/redis-enterprise-k8s-docs) for GKE Market Place.

 ## Design